arnaud-lb/php-memory-profiler/README.md

  * `$_GET["MEMPROF_PROFILE"]` is non-empty
  * `$_POST["MEMPROF_PROFILE"]` is non-empty

+The `memprof_enabled()` function can be called to check whether profiling is currently enabled.

 ### 2. Dumping the profile

-Once profiling is enabled, the program must call ``memprof_dump_callgrind()`` or one it its variants to dump the memory profile.
+When profiling is enabled, and once the program has reached a large memory usage, call ``memprof_dump_callgrind()`` or one it its variants to save the full profiling information to a file.

-This can be done at anytime during the program, ideally when the leak is large, so that it will be more visible in the profile.

-This can be done multiple times during the same execution, but this is not necessary.
+* Calling the function multiple times is not necessary
+* Waiting for a high memory usage before saving the profile makes it easier to find a leak

 ### 3. Visualizing the profile